How to Start a New Career from the Safety of Your Home

-Online nursing school is not more or less difficult than a traditional program.
+Online nursing school is not any more (or less) difficult than a traditional program.
 Everyone has a preferred learning style and you should reflect on your study habits to determine if online education is right for you.

 5. How Long Does It Take to Become a Nurse Online?

-To earn a Master of Science in Nursing (MSN) degree, you will likely need to complete an additional one to two years after earning your bachelor’s degree.
+To earn a Master of Science in Nursing (MSN), you will need up to two years of additional study after earning your bachelor’s degree.

-Keep in mind that time requirements can change based on transfer credits, accelerated programs, and part or full-time schedules.
+The time requirements can also change based on transfer credits, accelerated programs, and part or full-time schedules.

 6. How Much Is Online Nursing School?